tlevine/www.thomaslevine.com/content/!/data-catalog-dead-links/index.md

 ## Why study dead links
-It goes without saying that websites usually shouldn't have dead links, but here are a bunch of fancy reasons why dead links are bad on open data sites.
+It goes without saying that websites usually shouldn't have dead links, but here are a bunch of fancy reasons why dead links shouldn't be on open data sites.

 * [Sunlight Foundation](http://sunlightfoundation.com/opendataguidelines/#permanent-access)
     says to "Create permanent, lasting access to data".